sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor-object.md

 This example uses the Passthrough method and `"match":all"` to display the full anchor output.
 It shows that:

 - For the `"match_array"` field, Sensible searches for the text in the last array element, and returns that text as an anchor only if it is directly preceded by the other array elements.
-This explains why the line `Here is a B line again` is not returned as anchor output; this instance is not preceded by `Here is an A line`.
-Since we specify `"match":all"`, Sensible does find the other  B line that qualifies: `Here is a B line that is the 2nd occurrence of “B following A” in the doc`.
+Since we specify `"match":all"`, Sensible finds two anchors.
 See the following image for an illustration:

   ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/anchor_example_2.png)

-- For the `"start_and_match"` field, Sensible starts the anchor search after the first instance of `here is an A line`, and discards anything earlier in the document.
+- For the `"start_and_match"` field, Sensible searches after the first instance of `here is an A line`, and discards anything earlier in the document.
 Then, the match specifies to find **all** instances of line B after the start match, so it returns four instances.
 Notice it does NOT return the very first line B (`Here is a B line sneakily inserted before the intro line`) because that instance precedes the start match.
-The Stop parameter operates just as the Start parameter does, except it discards everything after the Stop matching line.
 See the following image for an illustration:

   ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/anchor_example_3.png)